 Section 1-75(c)(1) of the IPA Act requires that aggregators "aggregate distributed renewable energy into groups of no less than one megawatt in installed capacity."
 Consistent with this provision, the first block of DG systems bid by each bidder must be at least one megawatt in size offered at a single blended price per REC.
 Subsequent blocks of DG systems must be bid at higher prices and must be at least 100 kW.
 Bidders may not designate different REC prices for the RECs generated from a single distributed generation system or for RECs associated with a given block.
 While block prices may differ, each bidder's resulting REC contract with the purchasing utility will be at a single blended price, encompassing all successful bids which have been assigned to that utility.
+Further, as directed by the Commission in Docket No. 15-0541, resulting contracts shall include a single blended price for each product size category (i.e., less than 25 kW and 25 kW to 2 MW).303

-A pre-determined capacity factor for each eligible technology will be used to calculate an annual number of RECs for each block to be delivered in each year of the contract.
+A pre-determined capacity factor for each eligible technology will be used to calculate an annual number of RECs for each block to be delivered in each year of the contract except the first.
+The bid for a block may include a different number of RECs for the first year of the contract.
 For the 2016-2017 delivery year, RECs from any month in the delivery year will be eligible for delivery.